 The project therefore has a dual focus: the geographical spread of the campaigns in the Middle East and the role that equines played in the war, not just as draught horses and cavalry chargers but as companions for the soldiers they supported.

-We are working with the Minehead Quilting Group, led by researcher and quilter Jane Sharp.
-They have been researching Norman and Timbuc’s story and the wider history of equines in the war away from the Western Front.
-The quilters are working on a large banner illustrated with scenes based on first hand accounts of the war in the Balkans and the Middle East.
-In addition to the banner, there will be a travelling exhibition which not only explains the design but places it in context.
-This will be taken to conferences, family history fairs, lectures and remembrance events around the country.
+We worked with the Minehead Quilting Group, led by researcher and quilter Jane Sharp.
+The group researched Norman and Timbuc’s story and the wider history of equines in the war away from the Western Front.
+The quilters made a large banner illustrated with scenes based on first hand accounts of the war in the Balkans and the Middle East.
+In addition to the banner, two exhibition panels explain the design and context.
+This is being taken to conferences, family history fairs, lectures and remembrance events around the country.